top of page

 Many of the basalt floods made it all the way to the Pacific Ocean and were so strong they plunged into the softer sediment of the Astoria Formation.
 These lava deposits pooled and then re-erupted through thousands of feet of mud on the ocean floor.
 After cooling and solidifying into solid basalt rock, they remained buried until geologic uplift and changes in sea level left these irregular basalt formations above the surface of the water where erosion created these rock formations.
 It's believed that Haystack Rock is one of those re-eruptions and Haystack Rock at Cannon Beach might be as well.

-Scientists say that Cape Kiwanda should've been gone thousands of years ago.
-But Haystack Rock has been its protector acting as a barrier against the worse of the severe winter storms.
-Eventually Haystack was whittled down by the constant pounding.
-This close-up taken from Pacific City beach shows the jagged and fractured edge that indicates the stack was once much larger.
+According to scientists, Cape Kiwanda should have eroded thousands of years ago.
+However, Haystack Rock has served as a shield, protecting it from the brunt of harsh winter storms.
+Over time, Haystack has been worn down by relentless battering.
+This close-up from Pacific City beach reveals the jagged and fractured edge, suggesting that the stack used to be significantly larger.

-Even with it's 'diminished' size, it still offers some protection for the Cape and local beaches.
-We should appreciate Haystack and Cape Kiwanda before one or both of these formations falls victim to the sea.
+Despite its 'reduced' size, it continues to provide some protection for the Cape and nearby beaches.
+We should value Haystack and Cape Kiwanda before either or both of these formations succumb to the sea.

-At 327 feet tall this Haystack is almost 100 feet taller than the more famous namesake at Cannon Beach.
-Since this Haystack is much farther offshore it usually appears smaller in photos.
+Standing at 327 feet, this Haystack is nearly 100 feet taller than the more renowned Haystack at Cannon Beach.
+However, because it is located much farther offshore, it often looks smaller in photographs.

-Our time along the northern Oregon coastline was incredible.
+Our experience along the northern Oregon coastline was amazing.
 It was such an interesting area to explore and the trip certainly wetted our appetite to return and explore the central and southern coast.
 Here‘s a final picture and video to close out this blog.

 Also, don't forget to check out the hikes we did along the coast: